US-Iran peace deal fuel prices impact on OFW families

 What This Means for OFW Investors

 The peace deal has implications beyond fuel prices.
-For OFWs invested in the Philippine stock market or considering entry, the macroeconomic shift is significant:
+For OFWs invested in the Philippine stock market or considering entry, the US-Iran peace deal fuel prices stabilization creates a more favorable macro environment — but caution is still warranted:

 PSEi outlook: Lower oil prices reduce input costs for Philippine companies, particularly in transportation, manufacturing, and consumer goods.
 This could boost corporate earnings and support the Philippine Stock Exchange index (PSEi), which had been under pressure from last-minute profit-taking in early June.